 Salmon is also loaded with omega fatty acids.
 These are powerful antioxidants that are great for fighting disease, slowing the signs of aging, and keeping the internal organs in fine working condition.
-You can’t have too many omegas, but salmon will try to overload you with them all the same.

 However, the more canned salmon you feed your cat, the more they’ll ingest sodium and other undesirable ingredients as well.
 The nutritional benefits of the fish will quickly become outweighed by the drawbacks of the other ingredients, so you’re better off just offering your cat a little bit as a treat.

 Are There Any Other Things I Should Worry About Regarding Salmon?

 Yes.
 While canned salmon isn’t ideal for cats to eat, it’s much better than feeding them raw salmon.